ofthedove/keyboards/README.md

 ## Keyboard 2

 My second keyboard is an Ergo DOX layout with a modified case design.
 I did the CAD for these myself, but got the key layout from an online generator using the standard ErgoDox layout.
 The case is a combination of laser cut 1/8th inch acrylic and 3D printed parts.
 I'm once again using Pi Picos for controllers.

+## Cidoo Nebula

+Haven't written a lot about this yet, but wanted to get something down.
+Bought a barebones kit from BidFTA for like $4
+Put on Kailh box white switches I had from Micro Center clearnance.
+Then were less than $20 and I didn't use nearly all of them.
+Then a stole key caps from my Inland keyboard that had started wearing out.
+They don't fit well but they do work.

+I love it.
+I love clicky switches.
+The 65% layout is slightly constricting, but it has VIA!
+So I can change stuff easily.
+And it's bluetooth.
+It's fantastic.

+Now Thia wants one, but one of the assembled ones.
+It has koalas on the keycaps!